AAMasters/ALGOToken/labs/algo-token-playground/README.md

 `<contract>.algofees-registerminer <minerAddress>`

 Registers a miner with the AlgoFees.
-* `minerAddress`: the address of the AlgoMiner contract
+* `minerAddress`: the address of the IntelliMiner contract

 >Example: `fees1.algofees-registerminer miner_0`